Coming up next, our final news roundup and information overload hour.

 And it's just sad.

-It's you know, you would think that reason and common sense would dictate whether you like the law or not.
+It's, you know, you would think that reason and common sense would dictate whether you like the law or not.

-And obviously he doesn't like it.
+And obviously, he doesn't like it.

 Obviously, I would argue if you have sanctuary city and state policies, you are aiding and abetting people that did not respect our laws, our borders, and our sovereignty.

-Uh, I have said many times on this program that I think Biden and Harris have blood on their hands because they lied to us.
+I have said many times on this program that I think Biden and Harris have blood on their hands because they lied to us.

-They said the borders were closed, the borders were secure, and how many Americans were murdered and raped and victims of violent crime as a result of their unvetted illegal immigrants that they led into this country.
+And how many Americans were murdered and raped and victims of violent crime as a result of their unvetted illegal immigrants that they let into this country?

 It was reckless, dangerous, irresponsible, and there have been the most tragic consequences as a result.

-If if Congress makes the immigration laws, then how can an entire state just ignore them and still get federal funding?
+If Congress makes the immigration laws, then how can an entire state just ignore them and still get federal funding?

 I'm sure it's on its way, like everything else.